Best Thai Restaurants on Chapel Street

 76 Chapel St, Windsor

 This is the kind of local Thai spot every neighbourhood hopes for.
-Generous portions, honest prices, and a front-of-house reputation built on warmth.
-The Thai on Chapel suits a Tuesday night feed just as well as a group catch-up on a Saturday.
+Generous portions, honest cooking, and a front-of-house reputation built on warmth.
+The Thai on Chapel at 76 Chapel Street suits a Tuesday night feed just as well as a group catch-up on the weekend.
+The menu is broad: Pad Thai, rich curries, grilled specialties, soft shell crab and a lamb shank that earns consistent praise.
+BYO wine is welcome, which makes it even easier on the wallet.

 What to order: